-One of the most powerful key performance indicators of your employee is their self-evaluation.
-When properly done, self-evaluation can make your appraisal process more effective, open up constructive communication between managers and employees, and provide several key benefits to the company.
+One of the most powerful key performance indicators for your employee is their self-evaluation.
+When correctly done, a self-evaluation can make the appraisal process more effective, open up constructive communication between managers and employees, and provide several key benefits to the company.

 Benefits of Self-assessment

-Active role: With self-assessment employees actively engage in the appraisal system, which turns them from being simply the ‘recipients’ of feedback to having their own ‘voice’ and thus letting them take a diligent part to shape their performance appraisals and review the process as well.
+Active role: With the self-assessment, employees actively engage in the appraisal system, which turns them from being simply the ‘recipients’ of feedback to having their own voice, thereby; encouraging them to take a diligent part in shaping their performance appraisals as well as reviewing the process.

-Gain a broader perspective: Self-assessment can help give managers a better insight into the employee’s overall performance and strategy as well as their perception of their own performance.
-At times, even after working closely with their subordinates, managers are not always in a position to see the full picture and correctly interpret the finer nuances that affect employee performance.
-With self-evaluation process, the manager can gain a broader perspective and get their side of the story.
+Gain a broader perspective: Self-assessment provides managers with a better insight into the employee’s overall performance and the perception of their own performance.
+At times, even after working closely with their subordinates, managers cannot always see the full picture.
+They are also not always able to correctly interpret the finer nuances that affect employee performance.
+With the self-evaluation process, managers can gain a broader perspective of the “hows” and “whys” of the employee’s performance.

-Engage employees: Often, top to down evaluations serve to disengage or discourage employees from revealing the true worth of their performance.
-With self-assessment, you pave the way to open a two-way dialogue in the organization’s management culture, helping to foster a better collaborative performance management process.
+Engage employees: Often, top-down evaluations serve to disengage or discourage employees from revealing their performance’s true worth.
+With self-assessment, managers pave the way to open two-way dialogue between supervisors and employees, helping foster a better collaborative performance management process.

-It is crucial to discover and reach common consensus to define the parameters that guide all self-assessment activities.
-It is also crucial to develop a strategy for continual performance monitoring that actively outlines key performance indicators, required resources, internal and external monitoring processes.
-A blueprint should include processes for identifying opportunities to develop action plans which will address key areas and encourage better communication between managers and employees.
-It sets a direct link between the appraisal and the job.
+It is crucial to reach a common consensus when defining the self-assessment activity parameters.
+Secondly, it is essential to develop a continual performance monitoring strategy, or blueprint, that actively outlines key performance indicators, required resources, as well as internal and external monitoring processes.
+This blueprint should include processes for identifying opportunities to develop action plans that will address key areas and encourage better communication between managers and employees.
+In summary, it creates a direct link between the appraisal and the job.

-A secure and non-judgmental environment is crucial to the self-assessment process.
-The key benefits of this are:
+A non-judgmental environment is crucial to the self-assessment process.
+The key benefits of this are as follows:

-- Offers employees an active platform to provide honest answers about their knowledge and skills related to the job performance.
+- Provides employees with a platform to give honest answers about how they feel about their job performance.

-- Provides an opportunity to share their aspirations, hopes, grievances, and individual perspective in a candid manner.
+- Gives employees the space to share their aspirations, hopes, grievances, and individual perspectives in a candid manner.

-- Ensures that the information captured during the process is used to bring meaningful change within an organization.
+- Ensures that the information captured during the process brings meaningful change within the organization.

-- Goals and expectations should be well-defined at the beginning of the appraisal process.
+- Goals and expectations must be well-defined at the beginning of the appraisal process.

-- Lay down the performance criteria and metrics to help clearly identify the parameters to measure the performance.
-For example, what key values will be considered as an ‘exceptional performance’.
+- The performance criteria and metrics must be set out to help identify the parameters in which a self-assessment is conducted.
+For example, what key values will be considered as ‘exceptional performance.’

-- The appraisal process should be a continuous one and goals and expectations should be consistently measured throughout the performance cycle.
+- The appraisal process should be a continuous one, and goals and expectations must consistently measure throughout the performance cycle.

-- Performance appraisals should include an assessment of the organization’s core values and vision.
+- Performance appraisals should also include an assessment of the organization’s core values and objectives.